letoram/durden/workspace.md

 When the button is clicked, the <i>target/window/destroy</i> menu path would be called.

+The fill-area contents of the titlebar is also configurable (text to display) via the format string provided in <i>global/config/visual/bars/titlebar</i>.

 # Future Changes
 - Titlebar button configuration added to menu
+- stateful buttons to show current values (e.g. volume or sound mute status)
 - Per window or per window-class titlebar custom buttons